sjackman/thesis/psitchensismt.md

 ---
 title: "Largest Complete Mitochondrial Genome of a Gymnosperm, Sitka Spruce (*Picea sitchensis*), Assembled using Long Reads"
+chaptermark: "Mitochondrial Genome of Sitka Spruce"
 author: [Shaun D. Jackman, Lauren Coombe, René L. Warren, Stephen Pleasance, Robin J. Coope, Joerg Bohlmann, Steven J. M. Jones, Inanc Birol]
-bibliography: psitchensismt.bib
+bibliography: thesis.bib
-csl: psitchensismt.csl
+csl: thesis.csl
 rangeDelim: "&ndash;"
 eqnPrefix: "Equation"
 figPrefix: "Fig."
 tblPrefix: ["Table", "Tables"]
 keywords: [mitochondrion, genome, assembly, plant, gymnosperm, conifer, spruce, organelle, Oxford, Nanopore, Illumina, 10x Genomics, Chromium, linked reads]
 ---

-# Abstract

 Plant mitochondrial genomes vary widely in size.
 Although many plant mitochondrial genomes have been sequenced and assembled, the vast majority are of angiosperms, and few are of gymnosperms.
 Most plant mitochondrial genomes are smaller than a megabase, with a few notable exceptions.
 We have sequenced and assembled the 5.5 Mbp mitochondrial genome of Sitka spruce (*Picea sitchensis*), the largest complete mitochondrial genome of a gymnosperm.
 We sequenced the whole genome using Oxford Nanopore MinION, and then identified contigs of mitochondrial origin assembled from these long reads.
 The assembly graph shows a multipartite genome structure, composed of one smaller 168 kbp circular segment of DNA, and a larger 5.4 Mbp component with a branching structure.
 The branching points of the assembly graph may represent active sites of recombination, and give insight into an underlying complex linear branching physical genome structure.